Skip to content

 When reading an SST’s filter block:

-• filter_version absent or 1: Legacy pre-RFC SST.
-The raw bytes are decoded using the built-in BloomFilterPolicy.
-If no matching bloom policy is configured, the filter is skipped.
+• FilterFormat::Legacy: The filter block contains raw bloom filter bytes.
+This is the FlatBuffer default, so SSTs written by older versions are automatically treated as Legacy.
+The bytes are decoded via the configured BloomFilterPolicy.
+If no bloom policy is configured, the filter is skipped.

 The SST builder receives the filter_policies array.
 For each policy, it calls builder() to obtain a FilterBuilder.
 Each key is fed to all builders via add_entry().
 On finalization, each builder produces a filter via build(), and all filters are encoded into a composite filter block.
-The SST info’s filter_version is set to 2.
+The SST info’s filter_format is set to Composite.

 The current read path uses filter_hash() and BloomFilter::might_contain() directly.
 We replace this with the FilterQuery abstraction and AND-logic evaluation across all filters.